WGBH-MLA/AAPB2/app/views/exhibits/stories-of-the-land/2-land.md

 [***The MacNeil/Lehrer Report***, **“Saving Farmlands”**](https://americanarchive.org/catalog/cpb-aacip_507-sq8qb9w11d) **(WNET/WETA, New York/Washington, October 17, 1977).**

-This 1977 national report considers the issue of shrinking farm as development rights to the land are bought and sold.
+This 1977 national report considers the issue of shrinking farmland as development rights to the land are bought and sold.
 Agricultural reporter Carol Buckland talks with farmers and residents on Long Island in New York, where the Suffolk County government stepped in to aid farmers by buying the rights to their land to ensure its agricultural use in the face of growing suburbanization.
 Those interviewed, such as John Talmage of Baiting Hollow, New York, justify its use as farmland and explain why government intervention is necessary, connecting with issues of food [Resources](#Resources) and [Place](#Place): “But also one might ask the question, is there some safety in having our production spread around a little bit?
 For instance, if something happened to our transportation system, […] there are a lot of people living on Long Island and having the reserve of the food production—at least some food production on Long Island—should add a little safety to living here.”

 <a id="Place"></a>